Hiyama coupling: Mechanism

 The mechanism for the Hiyama coupling follows a catalytic cycle, including an A) oxidative addition step, in which the organic halide adds to the palladium oxidizing the metal from palladium(0) to palladium(II); a B) transmetalation step, in which the C-Si bond is broken and the second carbon fragment is bound to the palladium center; and finally C) a reductive elimination step, in which the C-C bond is formed and the palladium returns to its zero-valent state to start the cycle over again.
 The catalytic cycle is shown below.

 Scope and limitations

 Scope

 The Hiyama coupling can be applied to the formation of Csp2-Csp2 (e.g. aryl–aryl) bonds as well as Csp2-Csp3 (e.g. aryl–alkyl) bonds.
-Good synthetic yields are obtained with couplings of aryl halides, vinyl halides, and allylic halides and organo iodides afford the best yields.
+Good synthetic yields are obtained with couplings of aryl halides, vinyl halides, and allylic halides and organoiodides afford the best yields.

 The scope of this reaction was expanded to include closure of medium-sized rings by Scott E. Denmark.

-The coupling of alkyl halides with organo-halo-silanes as alternative organosilanes has also been performed.
+The coupling of alkyl halides with organohalosilanes as alternative organosilanes has also been performed.
 Organochlorosilanes allow couplings with aryl chlorides, which are abundant and generally more economical than aryl iodides.
 A nickel catalyst allows for access to new reactivity of organotrifluorosilanes as reported by GC Fu et al. Secondary alkyl halides are coupled with aryl silanes with good yields using this reaction.